henrydavel/arealytics/README.md

 after the build you can run the project locally and intellij wil start up TomCat and deploy the app accodingly to localhost

-once up and running you can open the following 2 files that will give you access to the api
+once up and running you can open the following 2 files that will give you access to the api. you should be able to make all the relevant calls that would be called from the front-end from these 2 files.
+Lookups and persisting data as per document
-        ~/persist_api.http
+* ~/persist_api.http
-        ~/lookup.http
+*  ~/lookup.http
 (be sure to set you environment to local)

 Basic Auth was set up for this and the username password is configured in the application.properties (